RequirementEngineering/ch-re-al147172/SRS-TELMEX.md

 2. The system asks for the tool name.
 3. A confirm selected option is deployed.
 4. Changes are saved in the database.

+3.6 Use case: History

+Description

+The manager views histroy of requested tool to check date and other tools.

+Step-By-Step Description

+1.The Manager tools selects the history button.
+2.The system display the history of the requestes tools.

 3.3 Use case: Select tool